 10. Cloisters Restaurant

-Set in the original basement of Bailbrook Mansion House, which has been lovingly restored this 2 AA Rosette award winning restaurant is a firm favorite.
-Don’t be put off by the fact that it is in a basement with its high dome ceiling and raised areas there is plenty of room and also gorgeous views out into the Hotels own garden.
-The menu on offer is primarily traditional dishes with a modern twist, such as their Corn fed chicken, purple potato, carrot, kale and jus main course.
-Produce is all locally and ethically sourced.
+Set in the original basement of Bailbrook Mansion House, which has been lovingly restored but retained its elegant stone walls, Cloisters Restaurant is a 2 AA Rosette acclaimed establishment that’s a firm favorite.
+Don’t be put off by the fact that it is in a basement with its high dome ceiling and raised areas there is plenty of room and also gorgeous views out into the Hotel’s own garden.
+The menu on offer is primarily traditional dishes with a modern twist, such as their Corn fed chicken, purple potato, carrot, kale, and jus main course.
+All of the produce used in this stylish restaurant are locally and ethically sourced.

 Cloisters Restaurant